Preston Love Jr.: Career

+Politics

-In 1983, Love worked for Harold Washington during Chicago's mayoral election.
+Love served as vice-president of the NAACP chapter in Omaha, Nebraska.
+He worked for Harold Washington during Chicago's 1983 mayoral election.
 During the 1984 Democratic primaries Love was selected by Jesse Jackson to serve as Jackson's presidential campaign manager.
+Love worked as Andrew Young's chauffeur before his election as mayor and Young appointed Love as commissioner of planning for Atlanta.

-In 1990, he formed an organization to recommend the addition of the contributions of black Nebraskans to the Nebraska Blue Book.
-In 1992, Love ran for a seat on the Metropolitan Utilities District board, but later withdrew to recover from his cocaine addiction.
-Love later became the 2nd associate chairman of the Nebraska Democratic Party and first vice-president of the Omaha NAACP.
+In 1990, Love formed an organization to recommend the addition of the contributions of black Nebraskans to the Nebraska Blue Book.
+In 1992, Love ran for a seat on the Metropolitan Utilities District board, but later withdrew to recover from his addictions.
+Love later became second associate chair in the Nebraska Democratic Party.
+Love supported freeing Edward Poindexter, who he knew as a child, from his life-sentence.

-Chris Janicek won the Democratic Senatorial nomination for the 2020 United States Senate election in Nebraska.
+Chris Janicek won the Democratic senatorial nomination for the 2020 United States Senate election in Nebraska.
 However, during the campaign, he sent out sexually inappropriate text messages to staffers, causing the Nebraska Democratic Party to withdraw its support from him.
 The Nebraska Democratic Party attempted to replace Janicek with Alisha Shelton, but Janicek refused to drop out preventing the replacement.
 Love later announced his intention to run a write-in senatorial campaign and received the support of the Nebraska Democratic Party, making him the first black person to receive the support of a major party for United States Senate in Nebraska.

+Love was the Democratic candidate in the 2024 United States Senate special election in Nebraska.
+He ran unopposed in the primary and faced incumbent senator Pete Ricketts in the general election.
+He lost the race to Ricketts by over 25 percentage points.

+Electoral history

+Awards and recognition

+Love has been recognized for numerous accomplishments in Nebraska.
+His awards include: